rdlauer/articles/blues/geofencing/geofencing.md

 **Ready?
 Let's get started!**

-## GPS, Cellular, and Geofencing 🗺️
+## Position Data with GPS and Cellular 🗺️

-If our goal is to collect cell signal strength AND location data at defined intervals, we need a hardware solution that can handle both *while also* providing geofencing capabilities.
+If our goal is to collect cell signal strength AND location data at periodic intervals, ideally we want a hardware solution that can handle both simultaneously.
 All the while being aware that GPS can be very power-hungry.

-In our case, we want to measure cell signals in a series of geofenced areas that we will create and measure on-the-fly.

 We can handle this with the [Notecard](https://blues.io/products/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project) from Blues Wireless.
-The  Notecard is a cellular and GPS device-to-cloud data pump that comes with 500 MB of data and 10 years of service for \$49.
+The  Notecard is a low power cellular and GPS device-to-cloud data pump that comes with 500 MB of data and 10 years of service for \$49.
 No activation charges, no monthly fees.

 ![cellular notecard from blues wireless](notecard.png)